The HTML parser consists of two major components, the tokenizer and the tree builder, which are both state machines.

 Forms have some unusual behaviors.

-Form controls, such as the input element, are associated with a form element.
+element.
 This association is used in form submission.
-There is also an API to access all elements that are associated with a form (form.elements).
+There is also an API to access all elements that are associated with a form (form.elements

 <!doctype html>